Joan Allen: 1995–2003: Established actress

-In 1998 Allen starred in the Gary Ross-directed fantasy comedy-drama Pleasantville (1998).
+In 1998, Allen starred in the Gary Ross-directed fantasy comedy-drama Pleasantville.
 Allen acted alongside Jeff Daniels, Reese Witherspoon, and Tobey Maguire.
 For her performance she won the Critics' Choice Movie Award for Best Supporting Actress.
 The film was compared favorably to The Truman Show also released in 1998.
 Joe Leydon of Variety wrote, "Allen is equally effective in her subtle transformation from docile Stepford Wife to yearning free spirit".
-The following year she acted in It's the Rage (1999) based on the Keith Reddin play of the same name and When the Sky Falls (2000).
+She also acted in It's the Rage (1999) based on the Keith Reddin play of the same name, and When the Sky Falls (2000).
 Both film received negative reviews with some praise for Allen's performance.

 She was also nominated for Best Actress, the Golden Globe Award for Best Actress in a Motion Picture – Drama, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role for her role in the political drama The Contender (2000).
 In the film she portrayed a politician who becomes the object of scandal.
 She starred opposite Jeff Bridges and Gary Oldman.
 In 2001, Allen starred in the mini-series The Mists of Avalon on TNT and earned a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie nomination for the role.
 In 2003 she starred in Off the Map which premiered at the 2003 Sundance Film Festival.